-I look forward to welcoming you to the new School of English at Sussex.
-The School engages with the cultural, historical, creative, performed, theoretical, and linguistic aspects of English as a world language and literature.
+The School of English at Sussex engages with the cultural, historical, creative, performed, theoretical, and linguistic aspects of English as a world language and literature.

 Language is the foundation for the investigations we undertake about the human place in the world.
 The School pursues diverse intellectual directions to understand how language works.
 We employ creative and critical methods to probe imaginative literary writing across a wide cultural and historical range.
 We re-conceptualise the nature of dramatic performance.
 We explore the premises that account for linguistic phenomena.
 We investigate the intersections of the verbal and the visual in film and photography.
 We consider how theoretical ideas about gender and sexuality, psychoanalysis, and the relationship between language and reality challenge our perceptions of what and how we know.